banner 3.png

 Director, Career & Workforce Readiness

-St. Louis Internship Program (SLIP) powers the following STL Youth Jobs program models: Career Accelerator Pathway (CAP).
+St. Louis Internship Program (SLIP) powers the Career Accelerator Pathway (CAP).

 Until SLIP decided to merge with Boys & Girls Club of Greater St. Louis (BGCSTL) in September 2020, Shanise served as the Executive Director of SLIP and had directed SLIP’s programming for 18 years.
 She continues to spearhead implementing the SLIP model, along with driving a comprehensive workforce pathways program, for the entirety of BGCSTL.
 When Shanise is not engaging with the students of BGCSTL and SLIP, she is providing educational support, career counseling, and/or event coordination to a number of organizations.

-First Job: Intern at Moser & Marsalek, PC through the St. Louis Internship Program.
+First Job: Intern at Moser & Marsalek, PC through SLIP

 Valuable Takeaway: Accountability with self-management is essential to one's career and personal development.
 Another key takeaway was ensuring that I was able to communicate my existing skillset as well as demonstrate my commitment to continuous learning.